-For the year end 2019 USAA SA opted for the fair value option ("FVO") of Lux GAAP which resulted in presenting Debt securities and other fixed-income securities based on their market value.
-From 2020, in order to allow USAA to be in line with regulator's principle of prudence, the FVO has been revoked for the USAA SA portfolio and Debt securities and other fixed-income securities are valued at amortised cost with premiums amortised on a straight-line basis over the period to maturity.
+For the year end 2021 the USAA SA investment portfolio and Debt securities and other fixed-income securities are valued at amortised cost with premiums amortised on a straight-line basis over the period to maturity.
 USAA Limited accounts for its investments on an FVO basis.